JOGS: Joint Optimization of Pose Estimation and 3D Gaussian Splatting: Experiments

 \subsection{Ablation Study}

 To validate the necessity of our joint optimization framework, we conduct an ablation study comparing two variants: (1) Initialization-only (using initialized poses without iterative refinement during training) and (2) Full method (with alternating Gaussian and pose optimization).
-Experiments are conducted on three benchmarks: Tanks and Temples, LLFF-NeRF and Shiny.

-As shown in~\Cref{table:ablation_dataset}, the full method outperforms the reduced initialization-only variant across all datasets.
+As shown in Tab.~\ref{table:ablation_dataset}, the full method outperforms the reduced initialization-only variant across all datasets. \textit{Init} means working with only pose initialization without iterative refinement, while \textit{Full} means working with the full version of our method containing joint optimization of Gaussian points and camera poses.
 The ablation study demonstrates that our combined optimization framework effectively mitigates error accumulation and enhances the synthesis accuracy of novel view scenes by alternately updating Gaussian points and refining camera poses using LK3D.